-This manual received negative critics from cannabis advocacy groups, as both recreational and medical cannabis consumers weren’t pleased with what constitutes as a cannabis use disorder.
+This manual received negative critics from cannabis advocacy groups, as both recreational and medical cannabis consumers weren’t pleased with what constitutes a cannabis use disorder.

 The main reason for the disapproval was because most patients who use cannabis as a medication will probably meet more than two of these criteria.

-For example, if a patient is using cannabis for depression, he’ll mostly likely meet criterion number 10, as it’s normal for someone to develop a tolerance when consuming cannabis for depression.
+For example, if a patient is using cannabis for depression, he’ll most likely meet criterion number 10, as it’s normal for someone to develop a tolerance when consuming cannabis for depression.
 He’ll also be easily irritable and probably experience trouble falling asleep without the use of cannabis.

 Experts also added that meeting two of these criteria can be just fine, because frequent users can enjoy cannabis on a daily basis, and once they decide to abstain from cannabis they most likely won’t experience any harsh withdrawal symptoms whatsoever.

-If cannabis consumption starts to negatively impact your quality of your life (or the people around you), or if you feel that you’re unable to stop using it, there’s a good chance that you’re in that small group that’s genuinely addicted to cannabis.
+If cannabis consumption starts to negatively impact the quality of your life (or the people around you), or if you feel that you’re unable to stop using it, there’s a good chance that you’re in that small group that’s genuinely addicted to cannabis.

 Most cannabis consumers will never experience any withdrawal symptoms.
 Around 90% of users can stop at any time without any negative consequences.